visit/citybreak-online-doc/_includes/tracking.md

 FYI:
 * Google tracking is only avaliable in our production environment
 * Avoid to add Google tracking scripts via your template page.
-To avoid risk of double tracking
+(To avoid risk of double tracking)
-* Questions or feature request related to the events we provide please contact us.
+* Questions or feature request related to the events we provide?
+Please contact us.

+Do you need help with the google tools or your metric plan?
+Don’t worry!
+Our trackerpartner, BBO is ready to assist you.
+Contact them through this email: kund-visit@bebetteronline.com

 ### <a id="view_cart"></a> view_cart - This event signifies that a user viewed their cart.
 Fires on ``.../basket``